-Before performing the test with actual number of users we need to dry run the test with very small number of users in order to validate the correctness of the script.
+Before performing the test with an actual number of users we need to dry run the test with a very small number of users in order to validate the correctness of the script.

-Once the scripts is verified, we will configure the load test with desired number of users and schedule the load test.
+Once the scripts are verified, we will configure the load test with the desired number of users and schedule the load test.

-Now we have seen a basic test plan for a web application, still there are couple of things which needs to be taken care of-
+Now we have seen a basic test plan for a web application, still, there are a couple of things which needs to be taken care of-